 Once the storm is over, ensure the system is safe before starting up your heating and air conditioning system.
 To begin, verify there are no indications of damage and remove any debris from around the system.
 Try to examine and verify there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 226-773-3357 for a system inspection if it looks like there may have been any damage or flooding to the system.
 Once you’ve had the system checked by a professional to ensure safe working, turn the heating and cooling system back on immediately to help dry the home and restrict mold from getting into the system or ductwork.

-If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Bryant Heating & Cooling Service Experts and ask about our Ultimate Protection Plan to help keep your heating and cooling system in working order all year long.
+If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Bryant Heating & Cooling Service Experts and ask about our membership options to help keep your heating and cooling system in working order all year long.